omgnetwork/omgnetwork.github.io/docs/in-flight-exits.md

 4. Waiting for the challenge period, challenging and responding to challenges if necessary
 5. Processing the exit

-Only steps 1-3 will be covered in this guide as challenges, responses, and processing exits warrant their own section.
+> Only steps 1-3 will be covered in this guide as challenges, responses, and processing exits warrant their own section.

 ## Getting Exit Data
-There are a few different scenarios for the type of information the user has when starting an in-flight exit.

-The first scenario is when the user has access to the signed transaction, but has not seen this transaction get included into a block.
+A user can get the necessary exit data for an in-flight excit if the user has access to the signed transaction.
+If the user has not seen this transaction get included into a block, they will be motivated to start an in-flight exit.
+Whether this transaction was actually included in a block does not matter at this point.

 They can call the Watcher to return the necessary information.

 ```js
 childChain.inFlightExitGetData(signedTransaction)
 ```

 ## Starting the IFE
 With sufficient data about the exit, users can start an in-flight exit and later piggyback their input or output to get their funds out of the OmiseGO Network.

+Behind the scenes, the `Payment Exit Game` contract's `startInFlightExit()` method is called while also commiting a bond to the exit.

 ```js
 rootChain.startInFlightExit({